aclark4life/blog-2017/2012/01/30/new-vanity-release/index.rst

 .. post:: 2012/01/30
     :category: Django, Plone, Pyramid, Python

+**This release features the ability to display per package download statistics.**

 With all the Python `stats`_ `goodness`_ going on recently, I got inspired to make a new `vanity`_ release.
 This release features the ability to display per package download statistics via the \`-v\` or \`--verbose\` command line argument.

 Here are some of my favorite results.